 The goal of this site conservation plan is to identify conservation priorities and describe a general course of action that will protect and enhance the area as an environmental and recreational resource for Clackamas County and the Portland metropolitan region.
-With uncommon and special plant, fish and wildlife habitats, Newell Creek Canyon Nature Park will be managed as an ecological showcase of native habitats and wildlife.
-A salmon-bearing stream, wetlands and floodplains add significant value for wildlife and water quality.
-The area will be maintained and enhanced, to the extent possible, in a manner that is faithful to its natural condition.
+The Maple Lane Natural Area will be maintained and enhanced, to the extent possible, in a manner that is faithful to its natural condition and function.
 Only those recreational uses that are compatible with the environmental objectives of the conservation plan will be encouraged.